 Recently, scientists have unearthed evidence that seems to show that vitamin D does much more for your body than maintain bone health.
 More specifically, they’ve discovered that vitamin D receptors — which are proteins that interact or bind to vitamin D — are found in tissues throughout the body.
 Ongoing research has noted that several health benefits result when these receptors bind to vitamin D.

-For example, vitamin D receptors in the intestines are well-documented for capturing the micronutrient, helping facilitate the absorption of dietary calcium.
+For example, vitamin D receptors in the intestine are well-documented for capturing the micronutrient, helping facilitate the absorption of dietary calcium.
 Because such receptors have been found in numerous other organs, including muscles, blood vessels, heart, and hormone-producing glands, it’s clear that vitamin D is a micronutrient important throughout the body and with immense potential.
 But most people don’t have enough reserves, which underpins the need to get more vitamin D from the sun.

 How much vitamin D do you need?